alexnown/com.alexnown.screenshot/README.md

 # com.alexnown.screenshot
-Take screenshot from camera and saving it to Texture2d.
+Take a screenshot from the camera and save it in Texture2d.
 Unity DOTS implementation.